Special Pride Week Edition! Gay Bars That Are Gone Tour

 Check back for future dates

-Your hosts for this live online tour are Kyle Supley & Michael Ryan, creators of “Gay Bars That Are Gone,” an annual walk through downtown NYC honoring LGBTQ spaces of yesteryear.
+Your hosts for this walking tour are Kyle Supley & Michael Ryan, creators of “Gay Bars That Are Gone,” an annual walk through downtown NYC honoring LGBTQ spaces of yesteryear.
 The annual walk has been featured in The New York Times, The Advocate, and Paper Magazine.
 Follow @gaybarsthataregone.

 - Walt Whitman’s favorite “gay bar” from 1859